Kyllenbock History, Family Crest & Coats of Arms

 Early History of the Kyllenbock family

 This web page shows only a small excerpt of our Kyllenbock research.
-Another 130 words (9 lines of text) are included under the topic Early Kyllenbock History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1677, 1682, 1688, 1690, 1716 and 1722 are included under the topic Early Kyllenbock History in all our PDF Extended History products and printed products wherever possible.

 Kyllenbock Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Kyllenbock family name include Killingbeck, Killingbech and others.

 Early Notables of the Kyllenbock family

 More information is included under the topic Early Kyllenbock Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kyllenbock family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Kyllenbock surname or a spelling variation of the name include : Richard Killingbeck settled in Virginia in 1607; Henry Killingbeck settled in Pennsylvania in 1682.